fstab50/branchdiff/README.md

 <a name="screenshots0"></a>
 #### [Screenshots](#screenshots) / Working Branch Status

-[branchdiff](https://github.com/fstab50/branchdiff) provides the status of working branch of the git project in which the cursor is located when the user invokes the program:
+[branchdiff](https://github.com/fstab50/branchdiff) provides the status of working branch in which the cursor is located:

 ```bash